bjones1/pic24lib_all/textbook_examples.rst

   - chap11/adc7scan2.c - Above plus uses double buffering (only for PIC24 CPUs without DMA).
   - chap11/adc4simul.c - Simultaneous sampling of 4 channels (only for PIC24 CPUs without DMA).
   - chap11/adc_spidac_test.c - Demonstrates reading the internal ADC in 12-bit mode and then sending the upper 8 bits to an external 8-bit SPI DAC (MAXIM 548A)
+  - chap11/adc_test.c - Demonstrates reading the internal ADC in 10-bit mode and converting it to a voltage.
+  - chap11/adc_test_12bit.c - Demonstrates reading the internal ADC in 12-bit mode and converting it to a voltage.
+  - chap11/adc7scan1_dma_scatter_gather_1.c - Samples 7 channels sequentially with automatic channel scanning in scatter/gather mode; uses DMA (only for PIC24 CPUs with DMA) - see the Appendix H online-supplement.
+  - chap11/adc7scan1_dma_conv_order.c - Samples 7 channels sequentially with automatic channel scanning in ordered mode; uses DMA (only for PIC24 CPUs with DMA) - see the Appendix H online-supplement.
+  - chap11/adc4simul_dma.c - Simultaneous sampling of 4 channels (only for PIC24 CPUs DMA) - see the Appendix H online-supplement.

 Chapter 12: Timer coverage - PWM, input capture, output compare, time keeping
 -----------------------------------------------------------------------------